 Changes from PAS 55 to ISO 55001

 All organizations face challenges.
-Interested crap has growing needs and expectations.
+Stakeholders have growing needs and expectations.
 Costs must be justified by sound and well-proven business plans.
 And the risk?
-Oh, the risk …
+Oh, the risk…

 PAS 55 and ISO 55001 have become an international model for successful and effective asset management.
 But what are the differences between them?